 "We will do our best to beef up the robot industry, the core of the digital new deal project, to improve citizens' quality of life," the mayor of Daejeon Heo Tae-jung was quoted as saying.
-Digital new deal refers to South Korea's AI-based digital transformation project to overcome the economic crisis amid a coronavirus pandemic by converging information and communications technologies (ICT) into all industries.
+Digital new deal refers to South Korea's AI-based digital transformation project to overcome the economic crisis amid the COVID-19 pandemic by converging information and communications technologies (ICT) into all industries.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.